alexnesov/LLMs-and-Agents/Use Case/embeddings_legal_qa.md

-# Embeddings as a LLM pre-processing tool to enhance answer accuracy, in the context of a legal document
+# Embeddings as a pre-processing tool to an LLM process (legal document analysis)

 ## What did we want initially?